Afomachinenye/CRUD_2_HNG/README.md

 Send a GET request to http://localhost:4000/api/:id or https://hng-crud-api-vzyn.onrender.com/api/:id where :id is the ID of the person you want to retrieve.

 Modify details of an existing person:
-Send a PUT request to http://localhost:4000/api/:id or https://hng-crud-api-vzyn.onrender.com/api/:id with a JSON body containing the updated name.
+Send a PATCH request to http://localhost:4000/api/:id or https://hng-crud-api-vzyn.onrender.com/api/:id with a JSON body containing the updated name.
 Remove a person: